connornishijima/Pixie_Chroma/getting_started.md

 	PIC

-This will open a window where you can paste the following URLs, depending on the micocontroller you are using:
+This will open a window where you can copy / paste in the following URLs, depending on the micocontroller you are using:

 **ESP8266:**

 https://arduino.esp8266.com/stable/package_esp8266com_index.json

 **ESP32:**

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json

 **Teensy 3.X:**

 *Teensy controllers use a more custom set up, follow the instructions on this page to install Teensy support:* https://www.pjrc.com/teensy/td_download.html